Road Trip Adventure

-Road Trip Adventure is a 2002 racing adventure video game for the PlayStation 2, released as Choro Q HG 2 in Japan by Takara and as Road Trip (or Everywhere Road Trip) in North America by Conspiracy Entertainment.
-In 2003 it was also released in Europe and other PAL regions by System 3 under their Play It label named Road Trip Adventure.
-It was developed by E-Game, a small Japanese developer.
+is a 2002 racing adventure video game for the PlayStation 2 that forms as the sequel to Choro Q HG, released the year prior.
+It was developed by a small Japanese developer named E-Game and published by Takara.
+The game was localized as a budget title in North America and PAL regions by Conspiracy Entertainment and Play It in 2003, with the removal of any references to the Choro Q toys.

-The game combines elements of open world racing and adventure games, and is widely considered to be the best of the Choro Q series due to its large seamless world which the player can freely explore.
+The game combines elements of open world racing and adventure games, and is widely considered to be the best of the Choro Q video games due to its large seamless world, which the player can freely explore.
 The game takes place in a world of anthropomorphic cars that interact like humans.
 A successor game, Road Trip: The Arcade Edition, was released on the GameCube in the same year.
-As part of the PS2 Classics release, Road Trip Adventure was released on the PlayStation Store for the PlayStation 3 in Europe on February 15, 2012; however, it was not released on the American PlayStation Network.

 Story

 A typical snapshot of Adventure Mode gameplay.

 When starting a new game in Adventure mode, the player can enter their name and preferences, as well as a name for the game's currency.
 Upon entering these details, a cutscene begins inside the office of President Forest, who has become weary of his role in office.
 He declares that he will hand over the presidency to the winner of the World Grand Prix, a seven race series for only the most elite and talented racers.
 The president's secretary leaves, ready to broadcast this news to the world.

 Next, the player appears inside the Q’s Factory in Peach Town, a small town named after the surrounding peach farms.
 Each town's Q's Factory is where the player changes car parts they have collected and bought.
 The worker in the Q's Factory informs the player that he or she may become president, if lucky enough to win the World Grand Prix.

 After these starting scenes, gameplay is almost entirely open-ended, loosely centered around the goal of winning the World Grand Prix and becoming president.
 To qualify for the World Grand Prix, the player must have two teammates and a Class Super A License, earned by finishing within the top 6 in every race of each license tier: C, B, and A, respectively.
 To acquire teammates, one can simply talk to other cars; if they can be recruited, they may ask the player to add them as a teammate, provided the player has previously won a race.
 Each race rewards the performance of the player's teammates, as well as the player’s.
 As a result, it is important for the player to equip their teammates with adequate parts for each race.